JuliaPhylo/SNaQ.jl/docs/src/man/snaq_est.md

 ```

 From a set of candidate networks, one might simply need to score of each network
 to pick the best.
-Here, the score is the negative log pseudo-likelihood, and the
+Here, the score is the negative log pseudo-deviance, and the
 lower the better.
 See the section to get the score of [Candidate networks](@ref).

-### `hmax` and choosing the number of hybridizations
+### Choosing the number of hybridizations (`hmax`)

 We change the `hmax` argument to change the search space to let the network have up to 2 or 3 hybrid nodes:
 ```julia